 - hope in the words of Christ to them – Thy sins be forgiven thee.

-It is unnatural for any to keep these things secret.
-Those who are filled with the love of Christ will not do so.
-All who receive the gospel message into the heart will long to proclaim it.
-The heaven-born love of Christ must find expression.
-As they make known God’s grace, more of the grace of Christ will be imparted to them.
+It is not natural for anyone to keep these things secret.
+Those who are filled with the love of Christ and receive the gospel message into the heart will long to proclaim it.

 The written word